-During interview Councillor Taylor acknowledged that these comments could be seen as an attack on the repute and integrity of the Planning Department.

-7.12 Following further emails between Councillor Taylor and Officers at the Council, Councillor Taylor sent an email at 17.02 on 13 June 2014 to Adrian Stanfield and Hazel Damiral, this email was also copied to others.
+- 7.14 During interview Councillor Taylor acknowledged that these comments could be seen as an attack on the repute and integrity of the Planning Department. - 7.15 Following further emails between Councillor Taylor and Officers at the Council, Councillor Taylor sent an email at 17.02 on 13 June 2014 (e-mail 5) to Adrian Stanfield and Hazel Damiral.
+This email was also copied to others.
 The email commenced:-

-"Adrian; a big email form(sic) TMBC, it must be Friday evening again.
+"Adrian; a big email form [sic] TMBC, it must be Friday evening again.
 My first response to your email began with b, and ended cks.

-In interview Councillor Taylor confirmed that the comment was directed at Adrian Stanfield

-7.13 Councillor Taylor sent an email to all Members of the Borough Council at 16.07 on 14 June 2014, the email was copied to Adrian Stanfield.
-In the email Councillor Taylor stated:

-"... but I'm afraid it is intended to mislead"

-During interview Councillor Taylor acknowledged that his comments were challenging the integrity of Adrian Stanfield and that this could have an effect on the repute of the Council.

-7.14 A Further email was sent by Councillor Taylor at 14.29 on 18 June 2014, this was addressed to Adrian Stanfield and Nicolas Heslop and copied to others including members of Borough Green Parish Council.
+- 7.16 In interview Councillor Taylor confirmed that the comment was directed at Adrian Stanfield. - 7.17 Councillor Taylor sent an email to all Members of the Borough Council at 16.07 on 14 June 2014 (e-mail 6).
+The email was copied to Adrian Stanfield.
+In the email Councillor Taylor stated: - "... but I'm afraid it is intended to mislead" - 7.18 During his interview Councillor Taylor acknowledged that his comments were challenging the integrity of Adrian Stanfield and that this could have an effect on the repute of the Council. - 7.19 Councillor Taylor sent a further e-mail at 14.29 on 18 June 2014 (e-mail 7).
+This was addressed to Adrian Stanfield and Nicolas Heslop and copied to others including members of Borough Green Parish Council.
 The email commenced Dear Adrian and the penultimate paragraph stated:- and the Council's own rules, I cannot understand how you have countenanced and condoned the withholding of information."